Pljevlja: Austro-Hungarian and Ottoman control after the Berlin Congress

 As a result of the Congress of Berlin in 1878, Pljevlja and the rest of the Sandžak region were given to Austria-Hungary, interrupting Ottoman rule in the area for the first time in four centuries.
-However, by 1879, a special convention between Austria-Hungary and Ottoman Empire transferred western parts of the Sanjak of Novi Pazar into dual jurisdiction between Austria-Hungary and the Ottoman Empire.
+However, by 1879, a special convention between Austria-Hungary and the Ottoman Empire transferred western parts of the Sanjak of Novi Pazar into dual jurisdiction between Austria-Hungary and the Ottoman Empire.
 In 1880, Pljevlja was named the capital of the newly formed Sanjak of Pljevlja (in Turkish: Taşlıca Sancağı).
 Administration remained in Turkish hands, with Austro-Hungarian military presence in the cities of Pljevlja, Prijepolje and Priboj.
 Some 5,000 Austro-Hungarian soldiers and their families came to Pljevlja.
 As a result, Austro-Hungarian businesses expanded in Pljevlja; the first modern drug store was opened in 1879, a photo store in 1892, and a hospital in 1880.
 The Austro-Hungarian Army built the first brewery in Pljevlja in 1889.
 The Pljevlja brewery's annual production was limited to 2,000 hectoliters, and demand was greater than what the brewery could produce.
 As a result, the Austro-Hungarian garrison in Pljevlja consumed most of the beer produced there.

 In 1901, the Pljevlja Gymnasium was built by the Serbian Orthodox Church, with the approval of the Ottoman administration.
 As a result of the Bosnian crisis, Austria-Hungary withdrew its forces from Pljevlja in 1908.
 From 1908 to 1912, Pljevlja remained under the control of Young Turks.

-In the first days of the First Balkan War Pljevlja was freed on October 26, 1912.
+In the first days of the First Balkan War Pljevlja was freed on 26 October 1912.